JiaLinLi0822/proj-rnn-sprt/README.md

 # Recurrent neural network learns early commitment as an optimal strategy for decision-making in naturalistic environments

 This repository contains the implementation of a recurrent neural network (RNN) model for studying decision-making in sequential sampling tasks, specifically in the context of Sequential Probability Ratio Tests (SPRT).
 This work is submitted to a NeurIPS ogInterp workshop: Interpreting Cognition in Deep Learning Models.
-It .

 ## Overview